RossWilliams1/CommunityEventPlanner/README.md

 o Option 2 - Create a user login and registration that links the user to the event.

-I opted for Option 2, which entails a straightforward registration process.
-However, I found repeatedly inputting user information for each event to be cumbersome and challenging to track user sign-ups effectively.
-Implementing a centralized user record seemed more efficient for both reporting purposes and user experience.
-Additionally, as I lacked prior experience setting up user login/registration and authentication systems from scratch, I viewed this as an opportunity for learning and growth.
-Hence, I chose to employ JWT (JSON Web Tokens) due to its streamlined approach, efficiency, and robust security features.
-JWT facilitates stateless authentication, reducing reliance on server-side session data storage.
+I picked Option 2 because it seemed simpler to sign up then you dont need to be entering info every time for each event.
+So, to make it easier I allowed users to sign up then they can use the same details for each registration.

+I'd never set up user login.
+I saw it as a chance to learn something new.
+That's when I learned about JWT (JSON Web Tokens). it seemed like a way to make the application secure and it was not bad implementing it.

 **API Documentation**